 A well-rounded education which develops children mentally, physically and socially relies heavily on the strength of a school’s co-curricular programmes.
-This is particularly important in a boarding environment where pupils have less time away from the school and enrichment activities provide an essential avenue for expression and personal development.
+This is particularly important in a boarding environment where enrichment activities provide an essential avenue for expression and personal development.

-At Pangbourne, the co-curricular offering is built around reflecting the values and ethos of the school, providing a range of opportunities for all, and giving pupils the chance to learn a set of useful skills.
+Teamwork leadership service… At Pangbourne, our ‘challenge curriculum’ reflects the values and ethos of the school, providing a range of opportunities for all, and giving pupils the chance to learn a set of useful skills.
 However, providing a challenge curriculum during a global pandemic has indeed proved to be extremely challenging.

-A final co-curricular theme concerns volunteering and community partnerships.
 Working with local charities provides clear benefits to pupils as much as the charities involved.
-At Pangbourne pupils choose each term local charities to support, and then they fundraise, collecting donations of food, books or clothes and helping at fundraising events.
+At Pangbourne, pupils choose a different charity each term to support, and then they fundraise, collect donations of food, books or clothes and help at fundraising events.
 This encourages pupils to think about the wider world and prepares them to make positive contributions to society once they leave school.

 We also have an international partnership with the Nabugabo Community Learning Centre in Uganda, which started in 2013.
-Every term a portion of our charitable efforts goes towards this, and every two years we take a group of around 40 pupils, where they spend three weeks heavily involved in vital local projects.
+Every term a portion of our charitable efforts goes towards this, and every two years around 40 pupils spend three weeks heavily involved in vital local projects.
 This partnership experience is a wonderful adventure for the pupils.
 They engage with a different culture, contribute to local education initiatives and explore a diverse and beautiful country.
 In terms of personal development, exposure to the challenges faced and cultural differences is invaluable.

-At a time when people in Britain can seem increasingly selfish, divided and less committed to the common good is being seen so clearly during the pandemic, there is a need for schools to put values, discipline, service and teamwork at the heart of their ethos.
+At a time when the value of citizens’ commitment to the common good is being seen so clearly during the pandemic, there is a need for schools to put values, discipline, service and teamwork at the heart of their ethos.
 I once heard Professor Bart McGettrick, Emeritus Professor of Education at Glasgow University, say, ‘Time spent on values is not time wasted … It is like the tide rising: everything rises with it!’
 My own experience at Pangbourne confirms that he is correct.

 Subscribe / latest articles and news from our schools